JenxJennx/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D
+      Reason: Elasticache create a cache layer above you database to easy retrieval
     </details>
+c
 28. You want to run a questionnaire application for only one day (without interruption), which Amazon EC2 purchase option should you use?
     - A. Reserved instances.
     - B. Spot instances.